tinko26/ao/docs/api/src/ao_sys/ao_async.h.md

 void ao_async_all_end  (ao_async_all_t * x);
 ```

-Begins or ends, respectively, the waiting for all out of a set of asynchronous events.
+Begins or ends, respectively, a waiting for all out of a set of asynchronous events.

 ## `ao_async_all_try`